-CIS Application i ee

 C13 Yes No

-C13 Does your institution have an application fee? x
+Does your institution have an application fee? Х

-C13 Amount of application fee: \$55.00
+C13 Amount of application fee:

 C13 Yes No

-C13 Can it be waived for applicants with financial need? х
+C13 Can it be waived for applicants with financial need? Х

-If you have an application fee and Same fee: an on-line applica ation option,
+C13 If you have an application fee and an on-line application option,

+C13 Same fee: X

+C13 Free:

-Free: Reduced: ]
+C13 Reduced:

 C13 Yes No

-Can on-line application fee be waived for applicants with financial need? х
+C13 Can on-line application fee be waived for applicants with X

+financial need?

 C14 Application closing date

-C14 ,, Yes No
+C14 Yes No

 C14 Does your institution have an

-application closing date? Х
+application closing date?
+X

-Application closing date (fall): -
+C14 Application closing date (fall):

 C14 Priority date:

-C15 Yes No

-Are first-time, first-year studen ts accepted for te erms other than X
+C15 Yes No C15 Are first-time, first-year students accepted for terms other than X

-· •

-Notification to applicants of ad mission decision sent (fill in one on ly)
+C16 Notification to applicants of admission decision sent (fill in one only)

-C16 On a rolling basis beginning 0 "
+C16 On a rolling basis beginning

-040 (date): Continuous
+(date): Continuous

-By (date): Other: +
+By (date):

-C 10 Other.

-1
+C16 Other:

-C17 Reply policy for admitted appli cants (fill in one o nly)
+C17 Reply policy for admitted applicants (fill in one only)

+C17 Reply policy for autilitied appli cants (IIII III One o riiy)

-Must reply by (date):
+C17 Must reply by (date):

-No set date: Х
+C17 No set date: X

-C17 Must reply by May 1 or within weeks if notified
+C17 Must reply by May 1 or within

+weeks if notified

 thereafter

-C17 Other: -
+C17 Other:

-•

-C17 Deadline for housing deposit (MM 1/DD): None
+C17 Deadline for housing deposit (MN //DD): None

-Amount of housing deposit: 0
+C17 Amount of housing deposit: None

-Refundable if student does not er roll?
+C17 Refundable if student does not e nroll?

-C17 Yes, in full -
+C17 Yes, in full

-C17 Yes, in part No +
+C17 Yes, in part

-017 110 J
+C17 No

 C18 Deferred admission

 C18 Yes No

-C18 Does your institution allow studer admission? its to postpone eni rollment after х
+Does your institution allow students to postpone enroadmission? ollment after Х

-C18 If yes, maximum period of postpo nement:
+C18 If yes, maximum period of postponement:

-, , , , , , , , , , , ,

-Early admission of high school students Ves N.a
+C19 Early admission of high school students

-C19 Does your institution allow high s chool students to anroll as full time Yes No

-019 first-time, first-year (freshman) st school graduation? x
+013 Larry daminosion or might someon students C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х